mike-shields-dev/resource_monitor_app/README.md

 ## Testing

 The <a href="https://bats-core.readthedocs.io/en/stable/index.html">bats-core library</a> is used for testing.
+All test files are located in the test directory.

 After cloning the project to your local machine, the necessary git submodules for the bats testing library need to be installed.

 To do this you run the following command: